kyeokabe/crackingCodingInterview/README.md

 [LC 146 LRU Cache](https://github.com/kyeokabe/crackingCodingInterview/blob/master/code/LeetCode/146_LRUCache.cpp) ...
 Difficult problem, but good excersize.
 Is there a way to solve this without two hashmaps and two lists?
 Do again later.

+[LC 138 Copy List with Random Pointer](https://github.com/kyeokabe/crackingCodingInterview/blob/master/code/LeetCode/138_CopyListWithRandomPointer.cpp) ...
+Interesting question.
+If you can come up with using an ```unordered_map<Node*,Node*>``` to map original to copy, the basic idea is not too hard.

 read this
 [https://leetcode.com/problems/sum-of-subarray-minimums/discuss/178876/stack-solution-with-very-detailed-explanation-step-by-step]